Raptorbytes/PixelDivers/README.md

 </details>

 # Online play
+At the moment, PixelDivers has not deployed an online server and has not been given ssh co-op.
+We will add muliplayer with real people when AI and the rest of the game is smoothed out.

 # Contributing
 This project is mostly meant for me (PARADOXzss07) and my friend (LEMonLinux) but if you have a good (majorly good, in fact) idea or a major bug fix that we didn't catch, make a pull request!